datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 <a href="{{site.baseurl}}/assets/img/powerpoint/g.png"> <img src="{{site.baseurl}}/assets/img/powerpoint/g.png" /></a>

 # Manipulation 5: More people oppose independence than support it

+### Truth: More people support independence than oppose it

 The presentation shows results from the December 21, 2017 elections in Catalonia to suggest that independence is a minority movement: